giovannimanetti11/perseo-feedback-system/README.md

 ## Privacy

 Perseo Feedback System stores feedback responses from users in The WordPress database in a table called 'perseo_feedback'.
 The stored data includes the user's response to the feedback prompt, the timestamp of the response, the url the feedback was given, the ip address and user agent.
-This data is is not shared with any third parties.
+This data is not shared with any third parties.

 ## License